Amreeka: Production

 Dabis began working on the screenplay for Amreeka while a graduate student in film at Columbia University School of the Arts in 2003.
 Christina Piovesan, a producer in Toronto, read about Dabis in Filmmaker Magazine, thus leading the two of them to collaborate on '"Amreeka."
 Over the next three years, Piovesan gathered financing from a number of sources in the Middle East and Canada.

-Dabis also traveled for months in order to hold casting auditions in New York, Chicago, Los Angeles, Dearborn, Toronto, Winnipeg, Paris, Amman, Beirut, Haifa, Jerusalem, Bethlehem and Ramallah.
+Dabis also traveled for months to hold casting auditions in New York, Chicago, Los Angeles, Dearborn, Toronto, Winnipeg, Paris, Amman, Beirut, Haifa, Jerusalem, Bethlehem and Ramallah.
 In choosing Nisreen Faour for the lead role of Muna, Dabis commented that she "had a sweetness about her ... a kindness and a childlike sense of wonder.
 There was something about her that was so youthful, and yet, I could still see in her eyes the depth of sadness that her life experience had given her."

 On the choice of Melkar Muallem as Fadi, Dabis commented that he was, "the son of a Palestinian woman who helped cast the film.
 He wanted nothing to do with acting—both parents are actors, and he's only interested in computer science.
 I begged him to audition, and after he did, he wanted the part."
 Muallem is from Ramallah, one of the locations for the film.
 Dabis also chose to work with film and television actors Hiam Abbass and Alia Shawkat and a theater actor from Haifa, Yussef Abu Warda.

 Dabis modeled the family after her own, making them Christian Palestinians.
 Events surrounding the inclusion of a kind high school principal were taken from Dabis' own life.
 While in high school, serious accusations were leveled at her sister, who was saved by the intervention of the school principal.
-Dabis chose to make her fictional version of this principal, Mr. Novatski (Joseph Ziegler), Jewish-American in order to create parallel experiences related to "immigration and displacement."
+Dabis chose to make her fictional version of this principal, Mr. Novatski (Joseph Ziegler), a Jewish-American to create parallel experiences related to "immigration and displacement."
 In another interview Dabis stated that she included this because in the United States Arabs and Jews are friends and "we don't get to see that enough."

 The scenes in the West Bank were shot on location in Ramallah while the portion of the film set in Illinois was shot in Winnipeg.
 Dabis states that she chose to work in Canada rather than the United States because of "the tax incentives combined with the fact that Manitoba offered us provincial equity for shooting the film there.
 That was huge!
 It enabled us to close our financing and go into production sooner rather than later."
 The scenes in the Halaby home were set in the house of a local Palestinian family from Ramallah with three daughters close in age to the characters in the film.
 White Castle was also "an enthusiastic supporter of the film" and contributed "a truckload of real White Castle supplies."